 For many of us, even just the thought of taking a break from our workout routines gets our hearts racing, our minds spiralling down into the depths of pure terror.
 Unfortunately, I’ve been there too.
 I know what you’re thinking:

 - How much muscle will you lose if you don’t go to the gym for a week or two?

 - Can you build muscle with bodyweight workouts?

 - How many mojitos does it take to spike muscle protein synthesis?

 - Why don’t they make luggage big enough to fit a barbell?

-- Will the customs agent see whey protein but think Scarface?
+- Will the customs agent see whey protein but think you’re trafficking drugs?

-In desperation, you might start googling around to learn more, but since only 3% of the population is trying to gain weight, good luck trying to find an article for people who are worried about losing weight while travelling.
+In desperation, you might start googling around to learn more, but since only 3% of the population is trying to gain weight, good luck trying to find an article for people who are worried about losing weight when they stop working out.

 One of the most common questions we get asked is, “What exercise is best to grow my small chest (or arms, shoulders, abs, etc)?”
 It’s a surprisingly large question.
 Yes, some exercises tend to be better for activating certain muscle groups, but that’s just the tip of the iceberg:

 - Effectiveness: how well they build the target muscle groups